PolyJIT/benchbuild/README.md

-    experiment      Manage BenchBuild's known experiments.; see 'benchbuild experiment --help' for more info log             Frontend command to the benchbuild database. ; see 'benchbuild log --help' for more info project         Manage BenchBuild's known projects.; see 'benchbuild project --help' for more info report          Generate Reports from the benchbuild db.; see 'benchbuild report --help' for more info run             Frontend for running experiments in the benchbuild study framework.; see 'benchbuild run --help' for more info slurm           Generate a SLURM script. ; see 'benchbuild slurm --help' for more info
+    experiment      Manage BenchBuild's known experiments.; see 'benchbuild experiment --help' for more info log             Frontend command to the benchbuild database. ; see 'benchbuild log --help' for more info project         Manage BenchBuild's known projects.; see 'benchbuild project --help' for more info run             Frontend for running experiments in the benchbuild study framework.; see 'benchbuild run --help' for more info slurm           Generate a SLURM script. ; see 'benchbuild slurm --help' for more info
 ```